 Dating back to 1859, this historic Victorian Gothic country house was the filming location of various terror movies during the sixties due to its proximity to a filming studio famous for its horror film productions.
 The property is recognizable from the popular cult horror musical directed by Jimmy Sharman.
 Today, The Oakley Court is a beautiful hotel, set within large gardens and overlooking the River Thames.
 The property features an award-winning restaurant, a 9-hole golf course, tennis courts and an indoor pool.

-Timberline Lodge – Timberline, Oregon, USA
+Timberline Lodge – Oregon, USA

 Situated deep within Mt.
 Hood National Forest, the luxurious Timberline Lodge features rustically inspired rooms with original handcrafted furnishings, a heated outdoor pool and three restaurants.
 The property was used for the exterior shots of one of Stephen King’s most famous films about an author who was planning on using the hotel’s solitude to write, but instead comes face to face with some of the hotel’s darkest secrets.
-Based on the bestselling novel, the movie was actually inspired by the King’s visit at The Stanley Hotel in 1974, which was used as the filming location from the 1997 television adaptions of this chilling story.
+Based on the bestselling novel, the movie was actually inspired by King’s visit at The Stanley Hotel in 1974, which was used as the filming location for the 1997 television adaption of this chilling story.

 Set within 40 acres of lush parkland, this 4-star Gothic mansion offers luxuriously furnished rooms and an impressive oak room restaurant with an 18th-century ceiling and other stunning historic features.
-With the River Stour running through the property, the exteriors and grounds were the memorable filming location of a 1963 British psychological horror film about a small group of people invited by a scientist to investigate a haunted mansion known as Hill House.
+With the River Stour running through its parkland, the exteriors and grounds were the memorable filming location of a 1963 British psychological horror film about a small group of people invited by a scientist to investigate a haunted mansion known as Hill House.

 Salish Lodge & Spa - Snoqualmie, Washington, USA